School counselling allocation methodology

 What enrolment data has been used?

-2015 enrolment data was used to calculate the school counselling allocation.
+2018 enrolment data has been used to calculate the core school counselling allocation.
 A notional enrolment for each support class, including those in special schools has been applied.
 The enrolment data also includes every student enrolled in a departmental preschool.

 What are the indicators of student need?